-And here you have it: the muddled heads of economics define what they please without taking care whether the definitions fit consistently together.
-In economics, Humpty Dumpty calls the shots: “’When I use a word,’ Humpty Dumpty said in rather a scornful tone, ‘it means just what I choose it to mean — neither more nor less.’
+And here you have it: the muddled heads of economics define what they please without taking care of whether the definitions fit consistently together.
+In economics, Humpty Dumpty calls the shots: “‘When I use a word,’ Humpty Dumpty said in rather a scornful tone, ‘it means just what I choose it to mean — neither more nor less.’
 ‘The question is,’ said Alice, ‘whether you can make words mean so many different things.’
 ‘The question is,’ said Humpty Dumpty, ‘which is to be master — that’s all’.”

-And this is why economics is since 200+ years not more than confused blather.
+And this is why economics is for 200+ years not more than confused blather.
 Not even the foundational concepts profit and income are properly defined.
 This is like medieval physics before the concept of energy was defined and understood.
-The representative economist does not understand what profit is and has never realized that the statement ‘total spending for the economy as a whole equals total income’ is abysmal logical crap.
+The representative economist does not understand what profit is and has never realized that the statement ‘total spending for the economy as a whole equals total income’ is an abysmal logical crap.

 Science proceeds differently.
 The foundational concepts including the dimensions of the magnitudes are consistently defined: “The most basic rule of dimensional analysis is that of dimensional homogeneity.”#1

-The tried and tested means to establish coherent talk and dimensional homogeneity is since 2000+ years axiomatization: “The often heard rule that concepts are to be defined before they are used in a discussion is much too simple-minded pre-Hilbertian.
+The tried and tested means to establish coherent talk and dimensional homogeneity is since 2000+ years axiomatization: “The often-heard rule that concepts are to be defined before they are used in a discussion is much too simple-minded pre-Hilbertian.
 The only way to arrive at coherent languages is to set up axiomatic systems implicitly defining the basic concepts.”
 (Schmiechen)

 The axioms and definitions can be reduced to one equation, the First Economic Law#3, which is dimensionless and satisfies the Buckingham π theorem.#4